ANSSI-FR/Open-ISO7816-Stack/README.md

 ## Introduction

-This project aims to provide an open-source implementation of the ISO7816-3 communication protocol from the reader side.
+This project aims at providing an open-source implementation of the ISO7816-3 communication protocol from the reader side.
 This protocol is ruling the interactions between a smartcard and a card reader when using its contacts to communicate.
-It is defined by the ISO/IEC 7816-3 specification which can be found [here](https://www.iso.org/standard/38770.html).
+It is defined by the [ISO/IEC 7816-3 specification](https://www.iso.org/standard/38770.html).

 This code is designed to be run on an embedded target and is organized accordingly to several abstraction layers, thus allowing you to easily make your own implementation for a target which might not be supported yet.
 The software is written in pure C code and is thoroughly tested to asses its compliance with the protocol specification.